Do you know if your process is healthy? Are you using SPC Control Charts to track and monitor the behavior of your processes?

 But if at one point you roll a 7, you know something has gone wrong.
 The die has given a value outside of the specification limits.
-Similarly, if you throw the die and get 4 more often than not, then you know the die may not be performing as it should.
+Similarly, if you throw the die and get 4 more often than not, then you know the die may be unevenly weighted.

 It is the same with tracking the specifications of a manufactured product.
 If the product created gives a value outside of specifications (in our case, anything outside of 1-6), then it is a defect.
 And trends that show an uneven distribution also indicate an unhealthy process.

-But with the use of SPC Control Charts that display accurate history and real-time data, you can quickly identify problems, review trends, and find solutions.
+But with the use of SPC Control Charts that display accurate history and real-time data, you can quickly identify problems, review trends, predict future events, and find solutions.
 Recording key manufacturing data onto an SPC Control Chart greatly minimizes the risk of costly defects and machine breakdowns.

 As we’ve discussed, an SPC Control Chart is a graph used to study and visualize how a process progresses over time.
-The control chart also indicates the specification limits and warning limits of the process.
+The control chart also indicates the warning limits and specification limits of the process.

 To help you identify the different types of variations that are markers of an unhealthy process, here are 7 out of control conditions or data variations.
 Many of these are still within the upper and lower limits of the SPC control chart but we’ll see how these can be dangerous to your process.

 How your control chart is deciphered will heavily depend on your production environment.
 You may have some consistencies that you have accounted for.
 Perhaps there is a natural cycle to your process that is needed or benign to the quality of your product.
 But in any case, unless for factors already accounted for, your process should produce completely random data within the specification limits.

 Did you know VKS has an SPC feature?
 You can either use it for specific work instructions or a general process across multiple guidebooks.
 It is a simple and effective method to empower employees with procedural knowledge and accurately monitor the health of your processes.

 While following their instructions, workers are prompted to enter key data about the process.
-This data is then recorded over time in the control chart and valuable information can be extrapolated to fix problems and continuously improve.
+This data is then recorded over time in the control chart.
+Valuable information is extrapolated to fix problems and continuously improve.

 Through the use of the rule engine within VKS, SPC control charts will also send notifications to operators and management if readings are out of ‘warning limits’ or (worse still) out of ‘specification limits.
 This enables the appropriate people to receive real-time data and respond accordingly in the least amount of time.